Palpatine0/Zillow/README.md

 ## Introduction

 Welcome to the Zillow Imitation Project.
 This repository houses a Spring Cloud-based house rental application that closely imitates the functionalities and design of Zillow.
 This project serves as a practical exploration of microservices architecture using modern technologies like MongoDB, Redis, Elasticsearch, and RabbitMQ.

 ## Features

+- `Microservices Architecture`: Built with Spring Boot and Spring Cloud for scalable and maintainable service management.
-- **Property Listings:** Users can view a variety of rental properties, each detailed with photos, prices, and descriptions.
+- `Property Listings`: Users can view a variety of rental properties, each detailed with photos, prices, and descriptions.
-- **Search Functionality:** Robust search capabilities powered by Elasticsearch, allowing filters for location, price range, number of bedrooms, and more.
+- `Search Functionality`: Robust search capabilities powered by Elasticsearch, allowing filters for location, price range, number of bedrooms, and more.
-- **User Accounts:** Users can create accounts to save favorite listings and contact property managers directly.
+- `Client Portal`: A user-friendly interface for tenants and potential renters to browse properties, manage accounts, and interact with property managers.
-- **Admin Panel:** A Vue.js and Vuetify-based dashboard for administrators to manage property listings.
+- `Admin Panel`: A dedicated platform for administrators to manage property listings, user inquiries, and system settings.
-- **Microservices Architecture**: Built with Spring Boot and Spring Cloud for scalable and maintainable service management.
-- **Data Storage**: Use MongoDB for flexible and efficient data storage solutions.
+- `Data Storage`: Uses MongoDB for flexible and efficient data storage solutions.
+- `Chatbot`: An AI-powered assistant for users to get instant help with rental property searches, account management, and general inquiries.

 ## Technologies Used

 - `Spring Boot`: Simplifies the bootstrapping and development of new Spring applications.
 - `Spring Cloud`: Facilitates building robust microservices using patterns like service discovery, configuration management, and routing.
 - `MongoDB`: NoSQL database used for storing application data.
 - `Redis`: In-memory data structure store, used as a database, cache, and message broker.
 - `Elasticsearch`: Search engine based on the Lucene library, perfect for powerful search functionalities.
 - `RabbitMQ`: Advanced message queuing protocol used for handling service-to-service communication.
 - `Vue.js` and `Vuetify`: Progressive JavaScript framework and material design component framework used for building both the client app and admin panel.
+- `LangChain`: Framework for building applications with LLMs (Large Language Models), enabling intelligent query processing and conversational AI.
+- `OpenAI API`: For natural language processing and chatbot functionality.

 ## Getting Started